 Too often, beginner writers try to write a novel before honing their craft.
 It is best to start on a smaller scale.
 What do I mean?
 Write a short story, publish it on a blog, submit it to a magazine, take smaller steps and build your craft before launching into a big project like writing a novel.

 In my experience with beginner writers working on novels, the editing process takes a longer time.
-This is because the stories are often not well-developed, and the writers were unaware of how to fix them.
+This is because the stories were often not well-developed, and the writers were unaware of how to fix them.
 A novel requires a honed skill, so it’s important to take small steps towards it.

 Why you should take small steps